4lisyd/Medical-Semantic-Segmentation-UNet/readme.md

 To predict a single image and save it:

-`python predict.py -i image.jpg -o output.jpg`
+`python predict.py -i image.jpg -o output.jpg -m pathToModel`

+Choose highest epoch at model/data/checkpoints as your PTH model.

 ## Data